leemark/web_tools/README.md

 This script accepts an image URL as input and prints the generated alt text to stdout.
 - Enhancing Web Content: `python content_enhancer.py <url>` This script accepts a webpage URL as input and prints actionable SEO advice and content enhancement tips to stdout.
-- Summarizing Text: `python summarize.py '<URL of the article/document to summarize>'`
+- Summarizing Articles or Documents: `python summarize.py <url>'` This script accepts a webpage URL as input and prints a concise summary highlighting the key points and main takeaways to stdout.

 ## Contributing
 Contributions are what make the open-source community such a fantastic place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.